Lama3L9R/TeamCityAgent/README.md

 They are joined by `.`.
-Header and payload are base64 encoded (base64 without `=`) JSON objects, and all signature verifications are bypassed, so you can write whatever you like in signature part.
+Header and payload are base64 encoded (base64 without `=`) JSON objects, and all signature verifications are bypassed, so you can write whatever you like in the signature part.
-There aren't anything for you to customize in header.
+There isn't anything for you to customize in the header.
 So you can just copy the header from the pre-generated license, or use the following one.

 ```
 eyJhbGciOiJSUzUxMiIsInR5cCI6IiIsIng1YyI6W119
 ```

-First open your web browser and press F12 to open the developer tools.
+First, open your web browser and press F12 to open the developer tools.
 Then go to the `Console` tab.
-Edit and run the following code to generate payload.
+Edit and run the following code to generate a payload.

 ```javascript
 btoa(JSON.stringify({